 He closed his eyes.
 “No, no, Del.
 I’m sorry.
 I just mean you might not be aware of the difficulties here.
 I’ll support your decision.
 It’s your body.
 You make the choice.”

 I looked into his eyes, and I believed him.
 Everyone believes chocolate.
-Chocolate doesn’t lie, chocolate makes you happy, and right now, chocolate was telling me it would be there for me ’til the end of time.
+Chocolate doesn’t lie, chocolate makes you happy, and chocolatetold me it would be there for me ’til the end of time.

 I tried to stop singing “Paradise by the Dashboard Light” in my head.

-That night when Michael didn’t meet me at the bar, I called him.
+When Michael didn’t meet me at the bar that night, I called him.

 “Yeah?” he said.